 As a parent, I love taking my child to the library.
 I love that he’s growing up with the library as part of his life.
 Storytimes are just part of his routine.
 Borrowing books and reading them at bedtime is just a normal part of his life.
 He finds comfort in the train table and toys at our hometown’s library, he gets excited when he walks through the doors and runs for the children’s section, he climbs up to say Hi to the library’s fish, and he loves his librarians.

 We are so fortunate to have such a wonderful library here in Enfield.
 There is something so comforting about your hometown’s library.
-But the Enfield Library is just comfortable no matter where you are from.
+But the Enfield Public Library is just comfortable no matter where you are from.
 Even from the first visit, I always felt welcome there.
-I’ve traveled and checked out many libraries in my life, and the library in my own town will always be the best.
+I’ve traveled and checked out many libraries in my life, and the Enfield Public Library will always be the best.

 The Enfield Public Library is located on Middle Road, next to the Eli Whitney Elementary School.
-Also, right on the library grounds is the popular Enfield Rotary Accessible Playground.
+Right on the library grounds, you’ll also find the popular Enfield Rotary Accessible Playground.

 When you enter the main entrance, the circulation desk is right in front of you.
 To your right is the adult section.
 There are lots of books to peruse, including new releases.
 They also have movies for rent, computers to use, and lots of magazines and newspapers.